carol1992marques/Playing_with_Data_Science/README.md

 # Playing_with_Data_Science
-a sample of my codes playing with some dataset
+a sample of my codes playing with some datasets